Objectifs Short Film Incubator 2021 Participants

 Her recent works include Baby Boy (2020) and Just A Call Away (2020), both of which have garnered various local and international accolades.
 Baby Boy clinched Special Mention at the 2020 National Youth Film Awards and was shortlisted at the Minikino FW6 Film Festival Bali (2020) and DOKUBAKU International Documentary Film Festival (2020).
 Just A Call Away (2020) clinched champion in the MM2 organised film competition Love Within.

 She carries a corresponding passion for film criticism, having participated in the Singapore International Film Festival Youth Jury and Critics Program (2017).
 She has contributed various works to local film publication SINDIE as well as to the SGIFF X Rice Media collaboration during the 31st Singapore International Film Festival.
 She recently completed a research traineeship at NTU collecting literature on performative documentary.
+She graduated from the Wee Kim Wee School of Communication and Information and is currently working as a freelance writer-director, sharpening her interest in working on social topics such as fostering and special needs.

 As a side hustle, she runs a humble film club that gathers to watch themed films every month.
 It was observed that film practitioners tend to make more films than they watch, and her film club was started in hopes that the love of watching films would continue being fanned into flame.